Last Updated on October 21, 2022 by Mark Ferguson

-There has been a growing movement to get rid of landlords across the world.
-Why?
+There has been a growing movement to get rid of landlords across the world as people ask themselves, “Are landlords evil inherently?”
 Many people think landlords make money off of a basic human right and those people believe that is wrong.
 A lot of people also think that landlords are buying up all the properties that would normally go to owner-occupants and that is what is driving up housing prices.
 Is this really what is happening or is something else driving higher prices?
 What would the world look like without landlords?
 Would it be better or worse?

 The first thing we must talk about is how supply and demand impact real estate.
 Some people say that more landlords buying homes means prices go up and price regular homeowners out of the market.
 That idea has some merit but if there are fewer landlords that also means there are fewer rentals and the rental process would skyrocket.
 There are two markets that must be looked at: the rental market and the ownership market.

 Real estate prices are most definitely driven by supply and demand.
 The last housing crash was caused by horrible loans which cause builders to go crazy and overbuild.
 Then the bottom dropped out when those horrible loans began to default and there were not enough people to buy all the houses that were built.
 When the loans defaulted, the foreclosures added to the housing inventory and destroyed the market even more.

 The latest run-up in prices has been caused by the opposite market conditions.
 There have been too few houses being built, which has restricted housing inventory and caused prices to increase.
 The big difference this time around is there are not horrible loans driving demand, but regular buyers with some of the strictest lending ever.
 When there is super tight inventory and not enough houses, prices for rentals and owner-occupied houses both go up which is what we are seeing.

 Are Corporate Landlords Buying All of the Houses?